temportalflux/integro-tabletop/Backlog.md

 ## DnD5e Features

 - spell container item UI/X
+	- Editting the spells in an item opens the spell object dialog using a specific filter as defined by the spell container.
+The dialog contains the list of spells currently in the container and all spells which can be added to the container, much like the item object browser or spell selector.
+	- Item Details Modal
+		- Container info
+			- Are spells consumed?
+Is the item consumed?
+			- Spellcasting DC/Bonus
+			- capacity (number of spells, rank range + total)
+			- Can the container be transcribed from?
+Prepared from?
+		- Button to add spells to container
+		- List of spells currently contained (as card rows)
+			- with button to delete any of them
+			- include cast at rank and spell dc/bonus
+	- If castable, spells in the container show up in the spells panel.
+	- Casting a spell from the container can remove the spell from the container (consume_spell) and destroy the item if its the last spell (consume_item).
 - Wizards can add spells to spellbook req; spell containers
 - Wizard's can prepare spells from spellbook